knguyen0105/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I spent most time on
-- picking the parameter and selecting feature for the classifier.
+- choosing the parameters and selecting features for the classifier.
+Initially, I used all three features, my best result was around 94%.
+It took me a while until I thought about turning off one or two features.
-- get sub-sampling to work.
+- getting hog subsampling to work correctly.
+The code provided in the lecture use YCrCb.
+It tooks me a while to realize that my classifier was trained on RGB.

 I believe my pipleine is like to false at the later stage: filerting false positive.